mui/material-ui/docs/src/pages/components/timeline/timeline.md

 {{"demo": "pages/components/timeline/RightAlinedTimeline.js"}}

+## Opposite content

+Timeline can contain an element opposite of the content.

+{{"demo": "pages/components/timeline/OppositeContentTimeline.js"}}

 ## Customized timeline icons in timeline

 Here is an example of customizing the component.
 You can learn more about this in the